komodorio/docs/docs/Learn/Workflows.md

     - The Node detector will only run on Nodes that are created for more than 3 minutes (there is a 3-minute delay from Node create time prior to running the workflow)

 ## PVC Detector
 Detects PVCs in a pending state.

-Triggered when a PVC is in a pending state for the defined duration.
+The Detector is triggered when a PVC is in a pending state for the defined duration.
 - We perform the following checks as part of our investigation
     - PVC creation, utilization, and readiness issues
     - Volume provisioner related issues